 - In a large bowl, mix together oats, cocoa powder, chia seeds and salt.

-- Add espresso (or other coffee), milk, 2 tablespoon maple syrup and 1 teaspoon vanilla (reserve remaining ½ tablespoon maple syrup and ¼ teaspoon vanilla for later).
+- Add espresso (or other coffee), milk, 2 tablespoon maple syrup and 1 teaspoon vanilla (reserve remaining maple syrup and vanilla for later).
+Mix together thoroughly.

-- Cover bowl, or pour into airtight container and refrigerate 4-8 hours.
+- Pour into airtight container and refrigerate 4-8 hours.

-- To make 'mascarpone', add coconut yogurt and remaining ½ tablespoon maple syrup and ¼ teaspoon vanilla extract to a small bowl.
+- To make mascarpone, add coconut yogurt and remaining maple syrup and vanilla extract to a small bowl.
 Stir to combine.

 - Sift over cocoa powder, and decorate with coffee beans if desired.